The IEA is an autonomous inter-governmental organisation within the OECD framework, headed by its Executive Director

 - The Standing Group on Emergency Questions (SEQ) is responsible for all aspects of oil emergency preparedness and collective response to supply disruptions.

-- Committee on Budget and Expenditure (CBE) advises the Governing Board on resource management and administration.
+- The Committee on Budget and Expenditure (CBE) advises the Governing Board on resource management and administration.
 In particular, it advises the Governing Board on budget matters.

-The IEA’s work is informed by a variety of partnerships with business and industrial partners from all sectors, who provide valuable input into the agency’s work.
+The IEA’s work is also informed by a variety of partnerships with business and industrial partners from all sectors, who provide valuable input into the agency’s work.